Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ## Functionality testing

- I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
+ I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and for style issues.

 ## Compatibility testing
  Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in Chrome developer tools.

- I tested on hardware devices such as: Ipad air with iOS, Iphone 13 mini with iOS 15.4, Macbook air with MacOS
+ I tested on hardware devices such as: Ipad air with iOS, Iphone SE mini with iOS , Macbook air with MacOS

 ## User stories testing